 Strawberries?
 Raspberries?
 Blueberries?
 Our family debate over which is the best berry may never be resolved, but this time of year, the blueberry is everyone's favorite pick.
 This tart little superfood just may be the easiest fruit to pick, prepare, and serve: There's no peeling, pitting, coring, or cutting.
 Plus, they attract fewer natural pests other than birds, so much of the fruit is grown pesticide-free.

-A Few Blueberry Picking Tips
+Blueberry Picking Tips

 - Select plump berries that are light gray-blue in color.
-White- and green-colored blueberries don’t ripen after they are picked, although those that have turned purple or blue may.
+White and green colored blueberries don’t ripen after they are picked, although those that have turned purple or blue may.

-- Blueberries hang on the bushes in bunches, and the easiest and fastest way to pick them is hold your bucket under the branch in one hand and with your other hand, cup a ripe bunch and gently rub them with your fingers.
+- Blueberries hang on the bushes in bunches, and the easiest and fastest way to pick them is to hold your bucket under the branch in one hand and with your other hand, cup a ripe bunch and gently rub them with your fingers.
 Ripe berries will drop into the bucket, while unripe ones remain attached to the bush.

 - Always call ahead to be sure the farm is open for picking.